cdapio/coopr/docs/docs/source/misc/jboss-automator-script.rst

 JBoss Application Server
 ===========================

-This document describes how to install and configure JBoss Application Server (AS) and template with Cask Coopr in less than 10 minutes.
+This document describes how to install and configure JBoss Application Server (AS) and template with Coopr in less than 10 minutes.
 JBoss AS is an open source Java Application Server.
 For more information please visit the `JBoss AS site <http://www.jboss.org/jbossas>`_

 Prerequisite